When I stepped into the world of freelance writing, my goal was… you guessed it–to make money as a freelance writer!

 It took me a bit of time to realize that there were actually topics I could get paid to write about, and then it was a little while after that before I could confidently call myself a Freelance Writer.

-Now, about 18 months into my journey as a freelancer, I feel fortunate to say that I work part-time as a freelance writer and I make a couple thousand dollars each month from writing and related projects.
+About 18 months into my journey as a freelancer, I work part-time as a freelance writer, making a few thousand dollars each month from writing and related projects.

 However, not all of that income is directly from being a “freelance writer.”
 Instead, my writing and blogging have led to various income streams which also helps me enjoy the work that I do.